atgreen/daily-price-depot/README.md

 equity prices under `data/equity`.
 Feel free to submit PRs or Issues asking for others.

+Equity names are all of the form `SYMBOL.EXCHANGE` in order to avoid name clashes, for example `IBM.NYSE` and `MSFT.NASDAQ`.

 ### Commodity Prices

 Gold, silver, and other commodity prices can be found in USD under